 Ms. Hollander has written extensively and conducted more than 200 seminars and presentations around the globe on various subjects, including the securing of evidence in international cases, forfeiture, illegal search and seizure, expert witnesses, defense of child abuse cases, ethics, evidence, and trial practice.

 Ms. Hollander has received many professional awards.
 Among them, in 2016, Ms. Hollander received a Lifetime Achievement Award from America’s Top 100 Lawyers for New Mexico.
 She was chosen as Best Lawyers’ Albuquerque Criminal Defense: Non-White-Collar Lawyer of the Year in 2010, White-Collar Lawyer of the Year in 2011, and General Practice Lawyer of the Year in 2016.
+She was the cover story in the 2021 “Women in the Law” Business Edition.
 In 2001, she was named as one of America’s top 50 women litigators by the National Law Journal.
 She was selected as Professional Lawyer of the Year by the New Mexico Trial Lawyers Foundation in 2006.
-That same year, she was profiled in Super Lawyers’s top 25 New Mexico lawyers and has continued to be recognized every year since.
+That same year, she was profiled in Super Lawyers’ top 25 New Mexico lawyers and has continued to be recognized every year since.